Skip to Main Content

 Ovdal buorida gal Ipmil dálkkiidid go heajos olmmoš dábiidis.

-(God will remedy the weather before a poor person will better his ways, is what it says, but I think the adage is so magnificent in its despairing about a person’s lack of the ability to want to improve himself.)
+God improves the weather before a bad person improves his character, is what it says, but I think the adage is magnificent in its despairing about a person’s lack of the ability to want to improve himself.

 Gokko lea sivva, gal dakko luodda vuhtto.

-(Where there is guilt, there are also tracks; in this imaginary conversation this could mean that the person they’re talking about perhaps has a reason for being wary or irritable because he or she has made a mistake that he wants to hide, but if it’s actually the case, the adage insists that sooner or later what the person has tried to conceal will become known.)
+Where there is guilt, there are also tracks; in this imaginary conversation this could mean that the person they’re talking about perhaps has a reason for being wary or irritable because he or she has made a mistake that he wants to hide, but if it’s actually the case, the adage insists that sooner or later what the person has tried to conceal will become disclosed.

 Gokko hávvi ii leat, ii dakko varra golgga.

-(Where there is no wound there is no bleeding; i.e. if one is innocent of something one is accused of then no matter what, the accusation will not hurt you…perhaps a contention that is no longer beyond debate in today’s media era.)
+Where there is no wound there is no bleeding; if a person is innocent of something he or she is accused of then no matter what, the accusation will not hurt …perhaps a contention that is no longer beyond debate in today’s media era.

 Mas amas diehtá maid oarri borrá.

-(How is a stranger going to know what the squirrel is eating; i.e. how can we actually express ourselves about what others think or do if we don’t know them…often used for Norwegians who are always supposed to understand what is best for the Sámi…perhaps still the case, also within academia when social anthropologists and others hold forth at great length about what the Sámi think.
-It still happens, but today most often abroad where there aren’t so many Sámi who can respond… In this connection the adage is used as a mitigating circumstance in relation to the person spoken about.)
+How can a stranger know what a squirrel eats; i.e. how can we actually express ourselves about what others think or do if we don’t know them …often used about Scandinavians who are always supposed to understand what is best for the Sami …Perhaps this is still the case, also within academia when non-Sami scholars hold forth at great length about what the Sami think.
+It still happens, but today most often abroad where there aren’t so many Sami who can respond… In this connection the adage is used as a mitigating circumstance in relation to the person spoken about.

 Gal vuoigŋa voiŋŋa dovdá.

-(Kindred spirits know each otherwell; a variant of ‘similar children play best,’ but can also be read as even deeper on the spiritual level.
-In our context it can be read as an insinuation on the part of one conversation partner about the other that he too is engaged in questionable dealings and therefore is willing to defend the third person spoken about previously.)
+Kindred spirits recognize each other; a variant of ‘similar children play best,’ but can also be read as even deeper on the spiritual level.
+In our context it can be read as an insinuation on the part of one conversation partner about the other that he too is engaged in questionable dealings and therefore is willing to defend the third person spoken about previously.

 Dat gii nieguid doahttala, son suoivanis háhpohallá.

-(He who believes in dreams chases his own shadow; the reply from the other person cold be to hit back with a claim that you can’t take people seriously who are unrealistic and dreamers, hence a variant of what young people today would say about something they understand as very illusory: Dream on!)
+People who believe in dreams try to catch their own shadow; the reply from the other person could be to hit back with a claim that you can’t take people seriously who are unrealistic and dreamers, hence a variant of what young people today would say about something they understand as very illusory: Dream on!

 Gokko áidi lea vuollegamos dakko juohkehaš viggá badjel.